AFLplusplus/AFLplusplus/frida_mode/README.md

 FRIDA.

-Similarly, the intention is to mimic the use of environment variables used by QEMU where possible (although replacing `s/QEMU/FRIDA/g`).
-Accodingly, the following options are currently supported.
+Similarly, the intention is to mimic the use of environment variables used by QEMU where possible (by replacing `s/QEMU/FRIDA/g`).
+Accordingly, the following options are currently supported:

 * `AFL_FRIDA_DEBUG_MAPS` - See `AFL_QEMU_DEBUG_MAPS`
 * `AFL_FRIDA_EXCLUDE_RANGES` - See `AFL_QEMU_EXCLUDE_RANGES`